xerberde/ecosquirrel-dsa5-roller/README.md

 * Mouse left click on &plusmn; in the popup performs a throw with positive bonus.
 * Mouse right click on &plusmn; in the popup performs a roll with negative bonus.

+### Settings

+* Enable/Disable each dice row in settings dialog to show or not show in popup
+* Change LeP regeneration dice roll form 1D6 to 1D3
+* Change number of rows with displayed bonus from 1-10

 ### Installation Instructions